 Facing Human Wrongs: Navigating Paradoxes and Complexities of Global Change

-The course was originally designed by Vanessa Andreotti, Will Valley, Sharon Stein, Azul (Carolina Duque) and Kyra Fay for students at the University of British Columbia.
+This course was originally designed by Vanessa Andreotti, Will Valley, Sharon Stein, Azul (Carolina Duque) and Kyra Fay for students at the University of British Columbia.
 The content and rationale are creative commons (free of charge) and available online here.
-We kindly ask everyone who is interested in taking this course to complete unit 1, especially the questionnaire “Is this course for me?” before deciding to register.
+We kindly ask everyone who is interested in taking this course to complete unit 1, especially the questionnaire “Is this course for me?” before confirming their registration.

 This course is part of a much larger umbrella of initiatives related to carbon debt reparations, which includes a fundraising campaign for emergencies faced by our Indigenous collaborators in Brazil.